1. DETAILED DESCRIPTION OF THE NSABA GHANA COMMUNITY PROJECTS PHASES 1 TO 5 (AUGUST 1995 TO AUGUST 2011)

 13. INFORMATION ABOUT THE DEVELOPMENT OF THIS WEBSITE

-The Nsaba Ghana Community Projects formally ended on 31 August 2011.
-However this website is being maintained as a source of research information for workers interested in the history of Nsaba, Agona People and Ghana, and community development in general.
-The operating license of this website has been renewed till 21 April 2020.
+This website is being maintained as a source of research information for workers interested in the history of Agona Nsaba, Agona People, Ghana, Africa, and community development in general.

 This website has now been accessed the following number of times: